LucienLuc/patient-matching-challenge/README.md

 3. run main.py
 ## Proof of Concept Steps
 1. Data stored in .csv file
-2. Tested with various weights on different normalization and calculations
-3. Calculated similarities using Leveneshtein distance, double Monophone, and other edge cases
+2. Calculated similarities using Leveneshtein distance, double Monophone, and other edge cases
+3. Normalized data and calculations
+3. Tested with various weights for different columns to maximize accuracy
 3. Prints out which PatientID's are in which groups

 ## Contact info